hshittu17/ResumeCheckTool/README.md

 Objective: build a project using AWS AI services to gain hands-on experience and demonstrate expertise.

 Goal: to create a web app that allows users to uplaod their resumes to be scored with suggestions for improvement - "ResumeRadar"

+# Run this app on React

+## Step 1: Install node.js & npm